 Taxi drivers in Azerbaijan absolutely can not speak a single word of English.
 The driver whom I negotiated the fare to Baku, phoned one of his nephews who talked to me in English, and then he translated to the driver.
 Finally, we agreed on 80 Azerbaijani manats for a shared taxi to Baku, that money is equal to almost $45 USD (April 2020).

 The drivers will initially ask you to pay $100 USD to Baku, but will later reduce the price if you act like you know the fare already (I didn’t know though, as this border crossing was unplanned) but I acted as I knew.

 The road from the Azerbaijan border to Baku city is paved and in great condition.
 You will love to see the countryside of Azerbaijan which is green and beautiful.
 You will also see many villages alongside the main road.
 I really enjoyed the journey from the Azerbaijan border to Baku.
 It took another 3 hours from that border to reach Baku.

 Also Read: My Road Trip from Serbia to Macedonia

 The Bottom Line & Conclusion

 In total, it cost me $80 USD from Tbilisi to Baku.
-I paid $35 to the taxi guy who I hired from Tbilisi to Georgian border and then paid another $45 to book a shared taxi from Azerbaijan border to Baku.
-And for the same price we can get a one hour flight from Baku to Tbilisi or Tbilisi to Baku.
+I paid $35 to the taxi guy who I hired from Tbilisi to the Georgian border and then paid another $45 to book a shared taxi from the Azerbaijan border to Baku.
+And for the same price, we can get a one hour flight from Baku to Tbilisi or Tbilisi to Baku.
 But I just wanted to do the road trip to see the countryside of Georgia and Azerbaijan.